Senior Exemption / Freeze

 What is the Senior Exemption?

 Homeowners can receive a senior exemption from the City of North Richland HIlls and other taxing entities when you turn 65.
 The senior exemption is in addition to the homestead exemption that is available to homeowners of any age.
 The exemption lowers the taxable value of your property and the amount of property taxes you owe.

 For example, on a home valued at $200,000 the 15% homestead exemption from the city reduces the home's Taxable Value to $170,000.
 If you also receive the senior exemption, the Taxable Value is reduced another $36,000 to $134,000.
 The city's property tax rate is applied to the $134,000 Taxable Value to determine the amount of taxes you owe to the city.
-For a property owner who was granted the senior exemption in 2018, the city portion of their property tax bill was reduced by $210.60 and their overall total tax bill was reduced by $653.24.
-The chart below shows the senior exemption offered by each taxing entity and the amount it will save you when you turn 65.
+For a property owner who was granted the senior exemption in 2018, the city portion of their property tax bill was reduced by $210.60 and their overall total tax bill was reduced by $653.24, as illustrated on the chart below.